 - Social problems.

 Such conditions can generally be safely managed by your GP, Practice Nurse and in some cases the individual themselves.

 We are open between 8.00am and 6.00pm and provide comprehensive services.
 Urgent same day appointments are available for urgent problems.
 We also have Practice Nurses who can see and advise patients.
 We urge patients to avoid unnecessary use of A&E and to contact the practice in the first instance.

-The Out-of-Hours service in Huntingdon, the NHS Walk-In Centre at Thorpe Road, Peterborough and NHS Direct can provide assistance for urgent medical problems or assistance with the treatment of minor illnesses and injuries.
+The Out-of-Hours service in Huntingdon, the Peterborough Urgent Treatment Centre at Thorpe Road, Peterborough and NHS 111 can provide assistance for urgent medical problems or assistance with the treatment of minor illnesses and injuries.
 Most pharmacies can advise on minor illness and can provide medication to help you manage your condition yourself.